-that is injective.
 Moreover, ${\rm Vec}^{2m}_\rr{Q}(X,\tau)$ can be endowed with a group structure in such a way that $\kappa$ becomes an injective group homomorphism. \end{theorem} The proof of this result is postponed to Section \ref{sec:injFKMM-inv} and a precise description of the map $\kappa$ is given in Section \ref{subsec:constr-FKMM_inv}.
 Let us just comment that the abelian group $H^{2}_{\Z_2}(X|X^\tau,\n{Z}(1))$ describes the \emph{relative} equivariant cohomology associated with the pair $X^\tau\subset X$.
-The importance of Theorem \ref{theorem:inv_inject2} becomes apparent when we compare it with the well-known similar result for the classification of complex vector bundle over a CW-complex $X$ of dimension $d\leqslant 3$; In this situation one has the isomorphism
+The importance of Theorem \ref{theorem:inv_inject2} becomes apparent when we compare it with the well-known similar result for the classification of complex vector bundles over a CW-complex $X$ of dimension $d\leqslant 3$; In this situation one has the isomorphism

 induced by the first Chern class.
-The parallelism between $\kappa$ and $c_1$ is quite evocative: The FKMM-invariant is the proper characteristic class that represents \virg{Quaternionic} vector bundles as elements of the (computable) cohomology group $H^{2}_{\Z_2}(X|X^\tau,\n{Z}(1))$.
-Let us point out that this is the correct point of view to develop a full general theory of the FKMM-invariant (\cf Remark \ref{rk:gen_FKMM_inv}).
+The parallelism between $\kappa$ and $c_1$ is quite evocative: The FKMM-invariant is the proper characteristic class that classifies \virg{Quaternionic} vector bundles as elements of the cohomology group $H^{2}_{\Z_2}(X|X^\tau,\n{Z}(1))$.
+In effect, this turns out to be the correct point of view for developing a more general theory of the FKMM-invariant (\cf Remark \ref{rk:gen_FKMM_inv}).

-In order to connect Theorem \ref{theorem:inv_inject2} with the problem of the classification of topological insulators of class {\bf AII} let us recall some basic facts.
+In order to connect the general result of Theorem \ref{theorem:inv_inject2} with the specific problem of the classification of topological insulators of class {\bf AII} we need to recall some basic facts.
 A typical representative of this class is a system of quantum particles with half-integer spin and subjected to an \emph{odd} time-reversal symmetry (-TR).
-More in detail, let us consider a (self-adjoint) Hamiltonian $\hat{H}$ acting on the Hilbert space $\s{H}:= L^2(\R^d)\otimes \C^L$ (continuous case) or $\s{H}:= \ell^2(\Z^d)\otimes \C^L$ (tight-binding approximation) where the number $L\in\N$ takes in account the spinorial degrees of freedom.
+More in detail, let us consider a (self-adjoint) Hamiltonian $\hat{H}$ acting on the Hilbert space $\s{H}:= L^2(\R^d)\otimes \C^L$ (continuous case) or $\s{H}:= \ell^2(\Z^d)\otimes \C^L$ (tight-binding approximation) where the number $L\in\N$ takes into account the spinorial degrees of freedom.
 We say that $\hat{H}$ is of type {\bf AII} (\cf \cite{altland-zirnbauer-97,schnyder-ryu-furusaki-ludwig-08}) if there exists an \emph{anti-}unitary symmetry of type $\hat{\Theta}:=\hat{C}\hat{J}$ where $\hat{C}$ is the {complex conjugation} $\hat{C}\psi=\overline{\psi}$ and $\hat{J}$ is a {unitary operator} that verifies \beql{intro:1} \left\{